sleede/fab-manager/doc/environment.md

     PHONE_REQUIRED

 If set to 'false' the phone number won't be required to register a new user on the software.
+<a name="EVENTS_IN_CALENDAR"></a>

+    EVENTS_IN_CALENDAR

+If set to 'true', the admin calendar will display the scheduled events in the current view, as read-only items.
 <a name="SLOT_DURATION"></a>

     SLOT_DURATION